Xnuvers007/Xnuvers007.github.io/logging.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 31 Desember 2024 05.24.20 UTC
+- WIB: Selasa, 31 Desember 2024 06.22.20 UTC
-- WITA: Selasa, 31 Desember 2024 06.24.20 UTC
+- WITA: Selasa, 31 Desember 2024 07.22.20 UTC
-- WIT: Selasa, 31 Desember 2024 07.24.20 UTC
+- WIT: Selasa, 31 Desember 2024 08.22.20 UTC

 Kutipan Inspiratif:
-"Technology has become as ubiquitous as the air we breathe, so we are no longer conscious of its presence."
+"If we continue to develop our technology without wisdom or prudence, our servant may prove to be our executioner."

 Kategori: technology